 Frequently Asked Questions

 Please find answers to questions frequently asked regarding the City Clerk's Office.
-Please note that this FAQ is provided as a public service and is general in nature; information may be subject to change.
+Please note that these FAQs are provided as a public service and are general in nature; information may be subject to change.

 If you have additional questions you can contact the City Clerk's office Monday - Friday from 7:30 a.m. to 4:30 p.m. by dialing 239-574-0411 or emailing City Clerk Email.

 |City Clerk - Frequently Asked Questions|

 Can I find an elevation certificate for my property online?

 Many elevation certificates are available online.
 Property search.

 *Search tip: Once on the page, search by document type, select 'elevation certificates' from the pull-down menu and enter your address below.
 If your address is not found, you can try searching different ways: use the asterisk * as a wildcard (ie: *18th pl*), use no periods, put spaces in between the directions (NW or N W), and most broadly you can just type your street number and view all with the associated addresses to see if you can locate yours.
 If you are unsuccessful in locating your elevation certificate you can contact the City Clerk's office by online records request, email City Clerk Email, or by phone as listed above.

 Where can I submit my Passport application?

 The Office of the City Clerk serves as a passport acceptance facility for the U.S. Department of State.
 Information pertaining to your application can be found online under Passport Services.
 Detailed information regarding current requirements and fees, Consular information sheets and downloadable application forms can also be found on the U.S. Department of State website - Department of State Passport Agency.